mrKirushko/OxyWitleaf2CSV/README.md

 All the required R dependancies (`plotrix` and `Cairo`) should get downloaded and installed automatically.

 ## Preparing for use
-1) Install DMD according to your OS or system package manager instructions;
+1) Install DMD according to your OS or system package manager instructions.
 2) Compile OxyWitleaf2CSV from the source file:

   - If you use Linux or some other UNIX-like OS: